Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Schrieffer-Wolff transformations

 In the non-interacting case, it is also well understood that distance resonances have a vanishingly small probability to proliferate \cite{Anderson58,AbrahamsAnderson,AndersonLocalization}.
 In our construction, this scaling argument arises as follows: Two lattice sites $j$ and $j+\ell$ a distance $\ell$ apart are coupled by an effective long-range hopping $\bar{J}^{(\ell-1)}_{j,j+\ell}(c_j^\dagger c_{j+\ell} + h.c.)$ with an effective amplitude obtained by $\ell-1$ successive Schrieffer-Wolff transformations.
 The amplitude of this long-range effective hopping term is given by $\bar{J}^{\ell-1}\sim D^{-2\ell+2}\times f[\{(h^{\ell-1}_{j}-h^{\ell-1}_k)^{-1}\}]$ where $f$ is some function of the inverse differences of the random fields within the cluster of $\ell$ sites.
 Now the smallest pairwise difference on this cluster on average scales as $\ell^{-2}$.
 Thus the effective long-range hopping amplitude scales as $\bar{J}^{(\ell-1)}_{j,j+\ell}\sim D^{-2\ell}\ell^2$ and is thus typically exponentially suppressed.
 Therefore resonances have a vanishingly small probability to proliferate and to destroy the perturbative construction above.
 This is also supported by our symbolic calculations on finite chains of length $N$.
-We do successive lowest order Schrieffer-Wolff transformations and stop the transformations if the total 1-norm of the off-diagonal part is below some threshold value $\varepsilon$.
+First, we note that the size of the norm of terms with support on one site is entirely determined by how close to a nearest-neighbor resonance a given sample is.
+Distant resonances play no role; all the data fall onto a 'hockey stick' curve, see Fig.~\ref{SW_fig}, bottom left panel.
+Second, we consider successive lowest order Schrieffer-Wolff transformations and stop the transformations if the total 1-norm of the off-diagonal part is below some threshold value $\varepsilon$.
 We have $\sim N$ possible off-diagonal terms of a given range and if the amplitudes of all those terms, on average, are suppressed as $D^{-2k}$ at order $k$ of the transformation then our condition to stop is $N D^{-2k}<\varepsilon$.
 We thus expect that we need $k\sim\ln(N/\varepsilon)$ many transformation steps.
 This is consistent with our observations.

 Quite generally we may ask why we expect a perturbative construction of the local conserved charges to work in the non-interacting case?
 In the lowest-order construction discussed above, the Hamiltonian $H^{(k)}$ always has $3N$ terms for a chain of length $N$ for every $k$.
 I.e., the number of terms does not increase during successive Schrieffer-Wolff transformations.
 If we take higher order commutators in the transformation into account, then the number of terms will increase, however, the Hamiltonian $H^{(k)}$ and the transformation $T^{(k)}$ will always consist of a sum of one-body operators and, for a chain of length $N$, there are only $N^2$ distinct one-body operators.
 Therefore the problem of finding local conserved charges is at most quadratic, and, in any finite order approximation, one in fact always deals with a constant, non-increasing number of terms in the transformed Hamiltonians.